 Preparing to visit businesses

 This session is designed for communities that use volunteers to visit businesses and collect data.
 Participants will discuss "good, bad and ugly" visitation techniques and review the survey instrument and goals for your community's BRE program.
 Typically, this meeting is held at the launch of the visitation program.
-Also available: the Retaining and Expanding Business in Your Community DVD.

-Use information you collect from businesses
+Use the information you collect from businesses

-Immediate survey follow up (a.k.a. warning flags analysis)
+Immediate survey follow-up (a.k.a. warning flags analysis)

 Basic data analysis and report writing

 At this training, we'll discuss how to move your group from data analysis to local action.
 We'll help you sort through survey data and secondary data sources, decide what is most relevant, and then construct a narrative about the local economy.
 This narrative can be used for planning, setting policy, and educating the community.
 Participants will receive report templates, information about where to find secondary data, and a methodology for understanding and communicating the local community's economic story.

 After your survey data have been collected, tabulated and put into a report, it's time to select priority projects and implement them.
 Educators will facilitate a planning retreat that takes your community through this process.
 The session cycles through rounds of data presentation, individual reflection, discussion, and decision-making to keep participants engaged.
 Extension is a neutral broker as the community decides what to do, but educators can offer strong guidance to help your community move forward.

 The community commencement meeting is a chance for your initiative team to announce and celebrate the results of your initiative at a public meeting.
 Extension educators will help you plan a gathering that is vibrant and engaging.
 Some communities use this meeting as an opportunity to recruit more volunteers for priority projects.